}

 ANSWER: Do you have a NICKNAME you’re known by?
 You could use that on its own, or try taking a PART of your NAME and abbreviating it.

-When attending auditions, he believed Stamatopoulos was too hard to pronounce so, he, shortened it to Stamos.
+ABBREVIATING SURNAME EXAMPLE: Remember Full House?
+The actor who played Uncle Jesse, John Stamos, used this technique on his surname.
+When attending auditions, he believed Stamatopoulos was too hard to pronounce, so he shortened it to Stamos.

-Oprah Winfrey’s birth name is, O-r-p–a-h, but no one knew how to pronounce it and would say “Oprah”.
+But no one knew how to pronounce it and would say “Oprah”.
 And she decided to keep it.

 Whatever the meaning behind shortening your name or using your nickname, it could be a great story to share with your ideal clients.

 ANSWER: Try only using your FIRST & MIDDLE name.
 Or combine SURNAMES with your partner.
-Play around until you find a combination that works well for you and your business.

-EXAMPLE: One of our friends combined his SURNAME Wood with his wife’s MAIDEN name Nutt to create Nuttwood the fact that he was an environmental planner made the new name, memorable and a perfect fit.
+EXAMPLE: One of our friends combined his SURNAME Wood with his wife’s MAIDEN name Nutt to create Nuttwood.
+The fact that he was an environmental planner made the new name memorable and a perfect fit.

-EXAMPLE: My designer friend named Catherine Frank had trouble securing her name.
-Instead, she used her nickname Frankie and added what she did to the beginning of her name, creating Designs by Frankie.
+EXAMPLE: My designer friend, named Catherine Frank, had trouble securing her name.
+Instead, she used her nickname, Frankie and added what she did to the beginning of her name, creating Designs by Frankie.

 ANSWER: Instead, you could take the SURNAMES of two family members you admire or who might have been an influence on your business and combine them.